margaridav27/feup-sdle/exam summary.md

 - a replica accepts PRE-PREPARE if
   1. it is in view v
   2. the signatures are valid
-  3. it has not already accepted a PRE-PREPARE for the same v and n with a different digest
+  3. it has not already accepted a PRE-PREPARE for the same v and n w/ a different digest
   4. h > n > H (n is between the low and high water marks)
 - by accepting, enters PREPARE phase